Code-Institute-Submissions/globeconnections/README.md

 - My aim was to make the website easy to navigate, self-explanatory, visually appealing and provided a smooth shopping experience to users from all walks of life.

-**The wireframes have been attached to a separate folder named ***Wireframes*** within this Github repository**.
+### The wireframes have been attached to a separate folder named ***Wireframes*** within this Github repository.

  ## FEATURES:

 ### Existing Features:

-*The active/functional features in this website are as follows:*
+**The active/functional features in this website are as follows:**

-**a.
-The Google Maps Search functionality, which allows site navigators to enter a destination of their choice to find information about accommodation, restaurants and local tourist attractions around those places.**
+*a.
+The Google Maps Search functionality, which allows site navigators to enter a destination of their choice to find information about accommodation, restaurants and local tourist attractions around those places.*

-**b.
-Information about popular destinations chosen and visted by site users.**
+*b.
+Information about popular destinations chosen and visted by site users.*

 ### Features Left to Implement (in the future):

-*In the future, I would like to implement the following features to my website:*
+**In the future, I would like to implement the following features to my website:**

-**a.
-Login/Sign-up**
+*a.
+Login/Sign-up*

-**b.
-Access to booking systems for flights, hotels, restaurants and local tourist attractions.**
+*b.
+Access to booking systems for flights, hotels, restaurants and local tourist attractions.*

-**c.
-The choice of accessing and choosing from various different packages to provide an extensive shopping experince.**
+*c.
+The choice of accessing and choosing from various different packages to provide an extensive shopping experince.*

-**d.
-Access to additional resources such as the latest news/updates from the travel industry, health, beauty and safety tips and other useful external resources.**
+*d.
+Access to additional resources such as the latest news/updates from the travel industry, health, beauty and safety tips and other useful external resources.*

  ## TECHNOLOGIES USED: